The Fraud Act 2006

 A further offence of conspiracy to defraud still exists.
 It is very broad and is often used as a "catch-all" where the prosecution would have difficulties for technical reasons to get a conviction for one of the new offences, but the prosecution have to show that more than one person was involved.
-For more information on conspiracy to defraud click the button on the left hand toolbar.
+This offence is discussed in greater detail elsewhere on our website.

 Fraud Offences under The Theft Acts 1968 and 1978